 Cannibal Creek Vineyard is our home and our way of life.
-We planted the vines over 23 years ago and we still tend the vines by hand today.
+We planted the vines in 1997 and we still tend the vines by hand today.

 In more recent years we’ve turned our focus to sustainability in the way we approach farming.

 To us this really just means that when tackling each problem you come across, do so with awareness; of what the seen and unforeseen effects that action may have on the soils, natural environment and the wine and us of course!

 In retrospect it was a good back ground to have and together Kirsten and myself hand built the Cannibal Creek Cellar Door and vineyard that we have today.

 Hi I’m Kirsten and I've spent my life enjoying fine food and wine!
 One of my main responsibilities is to ensure we remain focused to this end and create wine and food I would be happy to enjoy!
 This is reflected on our label with the statement ‘One block of vines, one winemaker, one wife with taste, one quality bottle of plonk!’
 The bar has been set high but we feel we’re up to the challenge.

 Beyond all the nice stuff, I’m also responsible for keeping the business running smoothly, if you’ve run your own business, you’ll know that’s no small matter!

 While we didn’t set out to win awards, reviews on our first Pinot Noir in the year 2000 gave us added confidence in the vineyard’s potential and untold confidence in ourselves!
 This can be viewed as a good or bad thing, as it’s definitely been responsible for all the work we’ve had to put in, but also for some seriously good wine!